 No. Any amount you withdraw can be re-contributed without penalty.
 However, you will need to wait until next year before you can re-contribute the money you took out this year.
 You can also carry your contribution room forward to future years indefinitely.

-You can contribute your annual TFSA limit plus contribution room carried forward from previous years. if you exceed your total limit, you will incur a 1% monthly penalty on the excess amount.
+You can contribute your annual TFSA limit plus contribution room carried forward from previous years.
+If you exceed your total limit, you will incur a 1% monthly penalty on the excess amount.

 You can invest in almost any financial asset, including stocks, bonds, mutual funds, ETFs, GICs, etc. That being said, there are a few prohibited and non-qualified investments you should avoid.